tedtoal/Button_TT/README.md

 ## Using triangular arrow buttons for increment/decrement

-The *Button_TT* library includes another pair of files, *Button_TT_arrow.h/.cpp* that define class *Button_TT_arrow*, which implements another button style, triangular-shaped buttons.
-These are *unlabelled* buttons.
-The intended use of them is as *increment* and *decrement* buttons for changing numeric values.
+The *Button_TT* library includes another pair of files, *Button_TT_arrow.h/.cpp* that define class *Button_TT_arrow*, which implements another button style: *unlabelled* triangular-shaped buttons.
+Their intended use is as *increment* and *decrement* buttons for changing numeric values.
 As usual, the first step to use this style of buttons is to include the header file:

 ```
 // Include file for using triangle buttons, usually used as arrow buttons.